 You can access eRedbook by downloading the eRedbook app from the play or app store or by visiting the eRedbook website.
 The first time you visit the eRedbook app or website you will need to create an account using your NHS Login*.
 Parents must create their accounts using NHS Login to receive NHS child health data in their eRedbook.
 Click ‘register’ on the app or visit the registration page of the website here.

 *NHS login is a new way to log in to health websites and apps.
 If you do not have an NHS login you will need to set one up, and enter some information to prove who you are.
 This is to keep your health information secure.
-To set up your NHS login go to: account.login.nhs.uk/#/account/register
+To set up your NHS login go to: access.login.nhs.uk/enter-email.
+(If this link doesn’t take you to the enter-email page, please register via the eRedbook website.)

 If you have signed up antenatally using NHS Login and you are the birth mother of your baby, your eRedbook will automatically populate with your baby’s information when your baby is born.
 If you have signed up postnatally or are the primary carer and not the birth mother of the baby, the account will need to be verified by a Health Visitor or Midwife to connect it to your baby’s record.